 Interest is compounded daily and credited on a monthly basis.
 If the High Yield Savings account is closed before the interest is credited, the accrued interest will be forfeited.

 Headquartered in Ogden, Utah, TAB Bank has been offering its product line nationwide for several years.
-Since I last wrote about TAB Bank in June, an online application has been added – a definite improvement over submitting an application by phone, e-mail, or even snail-mail.
+TAB Bank added an online application about four years ago, which is definitely an improvement over submitting an application by phone, e-mail, or even snail-mail.

-TAB Bank has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 13.43% (above average), based on September 30, 2018 data.
-In the past year, the Bank increased its total non-brokered deposits by $2.13 million, an above average annual growth rate of 0.74%.
+TAB Bank has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 1.97% (excellent), based on March 31, 2022 data.
+In the past year, the Bank increased its total non-brokered deposits by $36.11 million, an excellent annual growth rate of 6.19%.
 Please refer to our financial overview of TAB Bank (FDIC Certificate # 34781) for more details.

 How the High Yield Savings Compares

 When compared to nationally available Money Market Accounts and Savings Accounts tracked by DepositAccounts.com, that do not require large balances or direct deposit, and do not have small balance caps, the TAB Bank High Yield Savings APY currently ranks first.

 When compared to similar length-of-term CDs tracked by DepositAccounts.com that are available nationally and have minimum deposit requirements of $10k or less, only credit union has a higher rate than currently offered on the TAB Bank 9-month CD.
 The following table compares the 9-month CD to the two highest-rate CDs from other banks and the two highest-rate CDs from credit unions.